Kerberos Authentication

 - Ensure both the client machine (which runs the Rapid7 Collector) and the file server are joined to the Active Directory (AD) domain that you intend to authenticate against.

-command to copy the Keytab to the client machine.
-You can place the keytab in a named folder in theetc
+- After creating the keytab file, use an scpcommand to copy the Keytab to the client machine.
+You can place the keytab in a named folder in theetcdirectory on the linux machine.

-directory, create a new file namedkrb5.conf
+- In the etcdirectory, create a new file namedkrb5.conf.

-file with your Kerberos configuration.
+- Populate the krb5.conffile with your Kerberos configuration.
 Use the following template, updating the values to match your environment:

 [libdefaults]